Requested Style Conflicts With Requested Output Format

 1. Warmth requested inside a fixed-key schema

 JSON keys are not warm.
 Enum values are not warm.
-The only warmth slot is inside a string-valued prose field, and even there warmth is constrained by length and surrounding structure.
+The only slot for warmth is inside a string-valued prose field, and even there it is bounded by length and surrounding structure.

-How to spot it: you asked for JSON with warm tone.
+How to spot it: you asked for JSON and a warm tone in the same instruction.

-Marketing copywriters want creative voice.
-ETL pipelines want machine-readable structure.
-Trying to serve both in one output sacrifices the strong constraint of each.
+Marketing copy wants creative voice.
+An ETL pipeline wants machine-readable structure.
+Serving both in one output sacrifices the strong constraint of each.

-How to spot it: output will be consumed by both humans and a script.
+How to spot it: the output will be consumed by both humans and a script.

-If you do not say “format wins” or “style wins”, the model averages.
+If you do not say “format wins” or “style wins,” the model averages them.
 Both consumers end up disappointed.

-How to spot it: no priority ranking between style and format.
+How to spot it: there is no priority ranking between style and format in the prompt.

-4. Strict JSON for tasks where value is nuance
+4. Strict JSON for tasks where the value is nuance

-Asking for “JSON with sentiment as positive/negative/neutral” loses the nuance of “frustrated but understanding”.
+Asking for “JSON with sentiment as positive/negative/neutral” throws away “frustrated but understanding.”
 The schema is the bottleneck, not the model.

 How to spot it: the JSON shape cannot express what you actually need.

-Same prompt has both “be conversational” (warmth) and “return only valid JSON” (structure).
-The model has no way to reconcile.
+The same prompt says “be conversational” (warmth) and “return only valid JSON” (structure).
+The model has no way to reconcile them, so it picks one at random per run, which is why the output flips between runs.

-How to spot it: prompt has both directives without resolution.
+How to spot it: both directives are present with no resolution between them.

 Before you change anything